NEW AI Baking Expert — your perfect recipe, guided by AI

 Those of us unaccustomed to high altitudes often experience shortness of breath, headaches and quick sunburns when we visit higher locations.
 The air is thinner and the pressure is lower at 5,000 feet above sea level and beyond, but people aren’t the only things affected.

-The same conditions that create these physical problems for living creatures can also affect baking, but not always.
+The same conditions that create these physical problems for living creatures can also affect baking.

 High Altitude Gluten Free Baking Tips